 IVF Fundraising: Guide to Costs, Funding and Treatments

-Starting a family can be a thrilling time, but it’s not uncommon for the process to be harder or more costly than you originally imagined.
+Many don’t think they’ll have to go down the IVF fundraising route when starting a family.
+It can be a thrilling time, but it’s not uncommon for the process to be harder or more costly than you originally imagined.

-It’s estimated that 10% of American women of childbearing age are diagnosed with infertility according to the Office of Women’s Health.
+It’s estimated that one in 9 Australian couples of reproductive age are diagnosed with infertility according to Health Direct.
 If you or someone you know has been hit with this disheartening news, it’s important to be informed about what lies ahead and what you can do to help.

 Which fertility treatment option is best for you?

 This method is a common choice for male-factor infertility and proves less expensive and less invasive than IVF or In Vitro Fertilisation.
-That said, many studies show that it can take multiple attempts before conception is achieved and with each cycle costing about $3,000, what seems like a more affordable option can add up quickly.
+That said, many studies show that it can take multiple attempts before conception is achieved and with each cycle costing couples $2,037 even after the Medicare rebate, what seems like a more affordable option can add up quickly.

 3. In Vitro Fertilisation (IVF)

 More than three million babies have been born as a result of this incredible procedure, according to WebMD.
-Together with an outstanding 41% success rate for women under 35, this is one of the most sought-after treatments available.
-With the high price tag of over $12,000 for one cycle of treatment, however, many couples prefer to explore other options first.
-To help determine the approximate cost of IVF for you, use this IVF calculator.
+Together with an outstanding success rate for women under 35, this is one of the most sought-after treatments available.
+With the high price tag of almost $10,000 for one cycle of treatment, however, many couples prefer to explore other options first.

 Three ways to supplement the costs of IVF treatments